c-mayer/AA_frequencies_project/README.md

 cd results<br>

 ## Additional function
-We additionally implemented a possibility, to get results of a manually given input file with protein structure names.<br>
+We additionally implemented a possibility, to get results of a manually given input file with PDB structure names.<br>
-If both driver scripts are executed with **default** as argument, the given file with structure names will be performed instead of a random structure name sample.<br>
+If both driver scripts are executed with **default** as argument, the given file with PDB structures will be performed instead of a random PDB structure sample.<br>
-If not executed with default, random structure names will be performed.<br>
+If not executed with default, random PDB structures will be performed.<br>
 It is important, to execute **both or none of the two driver scripts with default**.
 Own structures have to be written into the *downloaded_default_pdb_files.txt* file.<br>
 If the present file *downloaded_default_pdb_files.txt* is not modified, it will reproduce the results that were given as an example.<br>